raboof/notion/migration.md

 [here](notion4keys.html).
 If you are already running Notion4, you can also use `META+/` to get a generated overview of your current bindings.

+### ALTMETA

+Notion used to have ALTMETA set to the empty string by default.
+This is no longer the case in Notion4: ALTMETA has taken the place of the old `Meta+K` submap in many cases, and is by default set to `Mod4+Shift+`

+This means if you still have ALTMETA set to the empty string in your configuration, you might have to change that, since otherwise some 'regular' keys would be taken by Notion.

 ### Reverting to the old bindings

 While we encourage you to give the new bindings a try and provide feedback,